Flipkart: Funding and Revenue

+In May 2024, Google invested almost $350 million into Flipkart.

 Regulatory action and lawsuits

-In November 2012, the Indian Enforcement Directorate began investigating Flipkart for alleged violations of the foreign direct investment regulations of the Foreign Exchange Management Act of 1999.
-On 30 November 2012, Flipkart's offices were raided by the Enforcement Directorate.
-Documents and computer hard drives were seized by the agency.
+In November 2012, the Indian Enforcement Directorate launched an investigation into Flipkart for alleged violations of the foreign direct investment regulations of the Foreign Exchange Management Act of 1999.
+On 30 November 2012, Flipkart's offices were raided by the Enforcement Directorate, with documents and computer hard drives seized by inspectors.
 In August 2014, the Enforcement Directorate claimed that it had found Flipkart to be in violation of the Foreign Exchange Management Act.
 The Delhi High Court declared that several e-commerce firms, including Flipkart, had violated foreign investment regulations.

 In January 2016, a public interest litigation hearing took place over Flipkart's alleged contravention of foreign investment norms.
 The court asked the Reserve Bank of India to provide the latest circular on foreign investment policy.
 The same month, the Department of Industrial Policy and Promotion (DIPP) clarified that it did not recognise the marketplace model of online retail.
-In February 2016, Health Minister J P Nadda announced that the Maharashtra FDA had taken action against Flipkart, among others, for selling drugs without a valid license.
+In February 2016, Health Minister J. P. Nadda announced that the Maharashtra FDA had taken action against Flipkart, among others, for selling drugs without a valid license.

-Consumer Affairs
+Consumer affairs

-A group of scammers was arrested by the police in Lucknow in 2022 who used the platform to scam the customers.
-The scam included replacing the online ordered Apple products with bricks to cheat customers and company.
-Such scams have also been reported in the past where soaps were delivered instead of iphones on Flipkart and also on Amazon.
+In 2022, a group of scammers was arrested by the police in Lucknow after being found guilty of using the platform to scam the customers.
+The scam included replacing the online-ordered Apple products with bricks to cheat customers and company.
+Such scams have also been reported in the past, where soaps were delivered instead of an iPhone, not only via Flipkart but also via Amazon.

-House brands

-Flipkart operates several house brands, including Citron (home appliances) and Digiflip (formerly for electronics and accessories).
-In 2017, Flipkart launched additional house brands, including Billion (smartphones), Smartbuy (electronics accessories, effectively replacing Digiflip), and MarQ (for large appliances, although its launch was complicated by a trademark dispute with an existing company, Marc Enterprises).

-In 2019, Flipkart began selling Nokia-brand televisions.
-A 55-inch, Android TV-based 4K Smart TV was the first product released under that licensing agreement.
-A 43-inch TV was unveiled on 4 June 2020.

 Flipkart Video

-Flipkart launched an in-app streaming service called Flipkart Video in August 2019, so as to compete with industry rivals like Amazon who were also offering premium video options.
-The initial line up of content was curated from the service providers like Viu, Voot and TVF.
+Flipkart Video was an India-based OTT (Over the Top) video streaming platform operated by Walmart-owned Flipkart.
+It was launched in 2019, and has lined up content from partners like Voot, Arre, Viu, TVF, Pocket Aces' Dice Media, and more.
+In October 2019, it announced its first original series Back Benchers, a quiz show hosted by Bollywood film producer and director Farah Khan, which features Bollywood celebrities as students and host Farah as the dean of the figurative school.
+Among the many Bollywood celebrities who have appeared on the show so far are Anil Kapoor, Shilpa Shetty, Kartik Aaryan, Parineeti Chopra, Ananya Panday, Bhumi Pednekar, Taapsee Pannu, Janhvi Kapoor, and Malaika Arora.

+Overview

+Flipkart Video is a free video streaming service that is available within the video section of the Flipkart app.
+Flipkart has cooperated with various production houses, including Studio Next and Frames, as well as Sikhya Productions, to offer its library of original series in foreign languages and genres to Flipkart users.

+Flipkart Video Original programming

-Flipkart Video Originals
+Flipkart Video Originals features programming in several genres, including action, comedy, romance, drama, horror, adventure, and others.

-To strengthen its content offering on Flipkart Video, Flipkart forayed into original content production, known as Flipkart Video Originals.
-The first show was launched on 19 October 2019.
-Named Back Benchers, it was a Bollywood celebrity quiz show hosted by Farah Khan.